chriskilding/homebrew-source/README.md

 ...done.
 ```

-And Brew will take care of adding the `source` directive to your shell profile automatically.
+And Brew will take care of adding the `source` directive(s) to your shell profile automatically.

 If you've already `source`d the functions, Brew won't touch your configuration: